Valentin Vacherot: 2024: Grand Slam and top 110 debuts

-2025: Historic Masters title and top 30 debut
+2025: Historic Masters title and top 30

 Vacherot also received a wildcard for the 2025 Monte-Carlo Masters and recorded his first Masters win over Jan-Lennard Struff in straight sets.
 He became the first Monégasque player to win a main draw match at the tournament since Jean-René Lisnard in 2009.

-In October, ranked No. 204, Vacherot won his maiden title at the 2025 Rolex Shanghai Masters as a qualifier, becoming the lowest ranked player to ever win a Masters 1000 tournament.
-After qualifying, he recorded his second and third Masters wins by defeating Laslo Djere in straight sets and 14th seed Alexander Bublik in the second round.
+In October, ranked No. 204, Vacherot won his first title at the 2025 Rolex Shanghai Masters as a qualifier, becoming the lowest ranked player to win a Masters 1000 tournament.
+After qualifying, he recorded his second and third Masters wins by defeating Laslo Djere in straight sets and then Alexander Bublik in the second round.
 Vacherot reached his first Masters 1000 fourth round following the retirement of 20th seed Tomáš Macháč.
-He then upset 27th seed Tallon Griekspoor, despite dropping the first set for a second time, to reach his first Masters quarterfinal and thus became the lowest-ranked quarterfinalist in the event history in Shanghai, and the first player from Monaco to reach an ATP Tour and Masters-level quarterfinal at the same time.
-Next he defeated tenth seed Holger Rune in the quarterfinals.
-Vacherot defeated Novak Djokovic in the semifinals, recording the first top 10 (and top 5) win for a Monégasque player in history, and becoming the lowest ranked player to ever reach a Masters 1000 final.
-In just Vacherot’s 27th tour-level match, he defeated his cousin Arthur Rinderknech to win his first ATP Tour and Masters 1000 title.
+He then upset Tallon Griekspoor to reach his first Masters quarterfinal and thus became the lowest-ranked quarterfinalist in the event history in Shanghai, and the first player from Monaco to reach an ATP Tour and Masters-level quarterfinal at the same time.
+Next he defeated Holger Rune in the quarterfinals.
+Vacherot defeated Novak Djokovic in the semifinals, recording the first top 10 (and top 5) win for a Monégasque player in history, and becoming the lowest ranked player to reach a Masters 1000 final.
+In Vacherot’s 27th tour-level match, he defeated his cousin Arthur Rinderknech to win his first ATP Tour and Masters 1000 title.
 Going into the Shanghai final, Vacherot and Rinderknech had each won 3 matches after dropping the first set.
 The cousins also collectively defeated 10 of the 32 seeds (5 each) in the draw.